MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/UR5-nonstocked-installation.md

 Updating your Finance and Operations environment.
 =================================================

-These are the high-level steps we will follow to update Project Operations to Update 5(UR5)
+These are the steps required to update Project Operations to Update 5(UR5):
+1. Import the package into your preview project
+2. Apply the update
+3. Update your Customer Engagement Environment

 ### Import the package into your preview project